laura-ash/recipe-collection/README.md

 - Additional: #686d76 This charcoal grey was perfect for the nav bar headings and body text, as it is slightly less harsh than black but still very readable.

 ### Images:
-The images on the website were chosen specifically to encourage people to get cooking.
-These show images of different delicious recipes, and people enjoying their time in the kitchen.
+The images on the website were chosen specifically to encourage people to get cooking, and are to be uploaded alongside recipes as the users add them.
+These show images of different delicious recipes, which should inspire the users to cook.
-Users are also encouraged to upload pictures of the recipes that they have tried.

 ## Wireframes/Flowcharts: 🔧
 The wireframes have been built to show on different sized devices.